Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 or any other location that needs nagivating to the node parent folder easily.

-Note that the parent node is is evaluated automatically, the generated link will be pointinng to URL based on the `format` property value with the node `id` value appended:
+Note that the parent node is evaluated automatically, the generated link will be pointing to URL based on the `format` property value with the node `id` value appended:

 ```text
 /<format>/:id